 Total Suspended Solids (TSS) are (1) insoluble solids that either float on the surface of or, are suspended in water, wastewater or other liquids; (2) solid organic or inorganic particles (colloidal, dispersed, coagulated, flocculated) physically held in suspension by agitation or flow or; (3) the quantity of material removed from wastewater in a laboratory test, as prescribed in ʺStandard Methods for the Examination of Water and Wastewaterʺ and referred to as nonfilterable residue.

-BOD/TSS surcharge are currently:
+BOD/TSS surcharge rates are:

 - $87 per 1,000 pounds of BOD with a concentration >300 mg/L